 DAM as a revenue-generation engine

-Elevate content experiences to a C-level priority in your business, by highlighting the cost savings and revenue generation, and differentiation that can happen as a result of delivering these content experiences.
+Elevate content experiences to a C-level priority in your business by highlighting the ROI and revenue generation, and differentiation that can happen as a result of delivering these content experiences.
 So, when you find that executive sponsor and that evangelist inside of the organization, that's one of the things that can ease the pain around being able to help drive that change management and help get it rolled out to the organization.

 What are the six elements of exceptional content experience and how does DAM help?

-Sunsweet Growers centralized their assets in Bynder and distributed them in global toolkits, style guides, and building blocks and really capitalized on the idea of content atomization, allowing different markets to adapt content as needed.
+Sunsweet Growers centralized their assets in Bynder and distributed them in global toolkits, style guides, and building blocks and capitalized on the idea of content atomization, allowing different markets to adapt content as needed.